 Keloids form after an injury, being bumped, skin friction or surgery.
 Keloids form around pimples, tattoos, ingrown hairs and ear piercings.
 While the body normally knows when to stop producing new tissue following insult – people prone to Keloid formation don’t seem to have that same “turn off” mechanism and tissue keeps growing into Keloid formations.

-Which Procedure Will Dr. Davison Use For My Keloid Removal?
+Which Procedure Will My Surgeon Use for My Keloid Removal?

-Dr. Davison is an expert in Keloid removal and will be able to determine the correct method of removal for you during your personal consultation with him.
+Dr. Davison and Dr. Pinell are experts in keloid removal and will be able to determine the correct method of removal for you during your personal consultation.
 Each treatment is individualized to ensure optimum – natural looking results.

 What Downtime Is Involved In Surgical Keloid Removal?